JellyCat: aerialist

 I've now performed a handful of times and can't to see where this adventure takes me next!

-I'm always looking for fun opportunities to perform or collaborate with other artists.
-My primary apparatus is lyra (aerial hoop) and I also train silks and sling.
+I'm always looking for fun opportunities to perform or to collaborate with other artists in duo or group pieces.
 I have a few polished acts ready to go, and I always have a few more in different stages of development.
-I also find it a lot of fun to get up and "noodle" (improv, flow, etc.) to various subgenres of electronic music.
+I also find it a lot of fun to get up and "noodle" (improvisation, flow, etc.) to various sub-genres of electronic music.
 Lately, I've been feeling really inspired by orchestral EDM, "hope house," and more future bass vibes.

 **I'm an insured performer and happy to provide documentation of this upon request.